AlessandroGulli/Artificial-Intelligence-MSc-Degree/README.md

 # AI_MS_Degree

-A collection of some of the projects realized during my MS in Artificial Intelligence
+A collection of some of the projects realized during my Master Degree in Artificial Intelligence